Academic PlanningThis page may contain links to forms that require a PDF reader. Adobe Reader may be downloaded at the Adobe website.

 Effective March 1, 2011, as one of the cost-savings needed to address higher student demand and lack of funding, San Francisco State University suspended until further notice the Over Sixty Program.
 Students already accepted into the Over Sixty program can continue until they complete their degree.
 Students must make progress towards their degree and will be monitored by the Registrar’s Office.
 Please read the Over-Sixty program notice Over-Sixty program notice for details and how this suspension will affect continuing and new students.

-28 Unit Limit on Repeated Courses:
+Repeating Courses and 28 Unit Limit on Repeated Courses:

 When a student chooses to repeat a course in which the grade was passing, all units attempted and all grade points earned will be used in the calculation of the student's grade point average, but the units earned will be applied to the calculation of total units earned only once.
 (Units earned toward graduation include courses receiving passing grades only.)